 Why use the rubber antler?

 I recommend using the rubber antler at first because when first introducing your dog to antlers they are going to go in hard when retrieving.
-The last thing you want is for them to go in too hard and get poked in the mouth or face with a point of the antler, this could turn the dog off to antler hunting.
+The last thing you want is for them to go in too hard and get poked in the mouth or face with a point of the antler, this could turn the dog off to antler hunting and possibly injure the dog.
 The rubber antler is also easy on their mouth and will hold up to repetitive throwing and retrieving.

 Where to begin?

 I suggest beginning with simple retrieve training using the training antler as if it was a training bumper or dummy.
 Get your dog excited about the training antler then start with a small distance toss and have your dog retrieve the antler.
 Make sure to reward your dog with either praise or a treat depending on what works best as a motivator for your dog.
 Progress into further and further throws.
 This will get your dog use to seeing the outline and shape of the antler on the ground while being a fun game to them.
 The shed training antler dummy by Dog Bone comes with a nice throwing rope attached to the base of the antler that serves a twofold purpose.
 First it provides a mechanical advantage allowing you to increase your throw range to several dozen yards with ease.
-Second, it provides a "lean? way to grab the training antler once you introduce training scents.
+Second, it provides a clean way to grab the training antler once you introduce training scents.
+Holding onto the rope while applying training scent keeps your hands off of any areas that training scent was potentially applied to.

 Introducing the Antler Training Scent